lynnvdbroecke/Agile-Prototyping/Assignment 2.md

 In this future, with the continued popularity of outdoor festivals in Denmark, extreme weather conditions due to global warming, and advanced automation, the building industry will face several future gaps.

 1. Large Climate-Resilient Structures:
-There will be a need for the development of climate-resilient megastructures capable of accommodating large festival crowds while providing shelter from extreme weather events, such as heavy rainfall and storms.
+There will be a need to develop climate-resilient megastructures capable of accommodating large festival crowds while providing shelter from extreme weather events, such as heavy rainfall and storms.
 These structures should be modular and adaptable to different event sizes.

 2. Advanced Weather Prediction and Management:
 Building companies and event organizers will require highly advanced weather prediction and management systems that can provide accurate forecasts and real-time updates on changing weather conditions.
-This includes the ability to make rapid adjustments to infrastructure and schedules to ensure visitor safety and comfort.
+This includes rapidly adjusting infrastructure and schedules to ensure visitor safety and comfort.

 3. Climate-Adaptive Materials:
 The construction industry will need to innovate and produce climate-adaptive materials that can withstand extreme temperature variations, heavy rainfall, and drought conditions while remaining structurally sound and aesthetically pleasing.